twentyhub/energyonline/content/terms-and-conditions.md

 25.6 This condition, and the other conditions in this agreement which refer to the network company, are intended to be for the benefit of, and are enforceable by, the network company under the Contracts (Privity) Act 1982.

 26 WHAT IS THE METER COMPANY'S LIABILITY FOR LOSS OR DAMAGE?
-If **you** do not have a direct agreement with **your** meter company, then the meter company has no liability (in contract and in tort), to the extent permitted by law, in respect of the supply of energy to **you** under this agreement.
+If **you** do not have a direct agreement with **your** meter company, then the meter company has no liability (in contract and in tort), to the extent permitted by law, in respect of the supply of **energy** to **you** under this agreement.
 This condition, and the other conditions in this agreement which refer to the meter company, are intended to be for the benefit of, and are enforceable by, the meter company under the Contracts (Privity) Act 1982.

 27 WORDS WE USE IN THIS AGREEMENT advanced meter means a remotely read interval meter and all associated metering equipment.

-decommission means the permanent disconnection of **your** premises and removal of **your** ICP so that **you** cannot receive the supply of energy, and will involve the permanent removal of metering equipment and may include removal of **your** service lines.
+decommission means the permanent disconnection of **your** premises and removal of **your** ICP so that **you** cannot receive the supply of **energy**, and will involve the permanent removal of metering equipment and may include removal of **your** service lines.

-disconnection and disconnected means the isolation of **your** premises from the network. **Your** premises remain connected to the network but **you** cannot receive supply of energy.
+disconnection and disconnected means the isolation of **your** premises from the network. **Your** premises remain connected to the network but **you** cannot receive supply of **energy**.

 Electricity Code means the Electricity Industry Participation Code 2010, as amended from time to time.

-emergency situation means a situation in which there is a probable danger to life or property or immediate risk to the continuity or safety of supply of distribution of energy.
+emergency situation means a situation in which there is a probable danger to life or property or immediate risk to the continuity or safety of supply of distribution of **energy**.

-energy means electricity and/or reticulated gas, but does not include reticulated LPG or bottled gas.
+**energy** means electricity and/or reticulated gas, but does not include reticulated LPG or bottled gas.

-Energy Online, **we**, **us** and our means Genesis Energy Limited, its agents, successors and assignees.
+**Energy Online**, **we**, **us** and our means Genesis Energy Limited, its agents, successors and assignees.

 lines services means the provision and maintenance of works for the conveyance of electricity and the operation of such works, including the control of voltage.